 Buried within the ground, Stevens Hydra Probe II sensors simultaneously monitor soil moisture, salinity, and temperature by measuring the electrical response of the soil.
 Researchers also set up a water evaporation monitoring system consisting of an evaporation pan and OTT Thalimedes shaft encoder.
 NexSens iChart software automatically calculates water evaporation based on changes in the water level.

-At four stream and wetland sites throughout the farm, YSI 6920 V2-1 multi-parameter water quality sondes collect water quality data.
+At four stream and wetland sites throughout the farm, YSI multi-parameter sondes collect water quality data.
 Each sonde simultaneously measures temperature, conductivity, dissolved oxygen, pH, ORP, and turbidity data at user-specified intervals.
-NexSens 4100-iSIC data loggers collect the instruments’ water quality data, sending it at hourly intervals to the base station.
+NexSens data loggers collect the instruments’ water quality data, sending it at hourly intervals to the base station.

 NexSens iChart software posts real-time environmental data to the web using a NexSens WQData web datacenter, providing open access to students and researchers.
 The water quality and weather monitoring sites, along with this easily accessible online data, will enhance opportunities for both education and research by students and faculty at Ball State University.